• Skip to primary navigation

 Take the bowl and beaters out of the freezer and dry them out.
 Pour in very cold heavy whipping cream and add scraped seeds of vanilla bean (optional).

-Step 2.
-Start by beating at a low speed for 30-60 seconds to aerate the cream.
-Gradually increase speed to medium-high and continue mixing until the cream almost doubles in volume.
+Step 2: Start by beating at a low speed for 30-60 seconds to aerate the cream.
+Gradually increase the speed to medium-high and continue mixing until the cream almost doubles in volume.

 Pro tip: Watch out for splashes of the cream while increasing the speed of whisking.
 You can cover the tank with a clean towel to avoid messing up the work surface.

-At first, the whipped cream's texture will resemble melted ice cream, then will go through three stages: from soft to medium and stiff peaks.
+At first, the whipped cream's texture will resemble melted ice cream, then it will go through three stages: soft, medium, and stiff peaks.

 Soft peak stage

-Soft peaks show a lack of stability, failing to maintain their shape and flopping over with lifting the whisk.
+Soft peaks indicate instability, as they fail to maintain their shape and flop over when lifted with the whisk.

 Whipped cream at the soft peaks stage on a whisk.